 Girls Rock Math (multiple locations)

 This math camp allows campers to explore math concepts through art and nature.
 In small, collaborative groups, girls will discover and explore mathematical concepts through practical and engaging activities like fashion design, beading, creating codes and other projects.
-A leadership camp for middle school-age former campers is available.

 Grades: 1–8

-The Center for Wooden Boats is hosting a unique woodworking camp for teens and tweens this summer.
+The Center for Wooden Boats is hosting a unique Design and Build woodworking camp for teens and tweens this summer.
 Each camper will start with an idea and move it through the design process, building whatever they can dream up with wood.
 They’ll work with hand tools to construct something that’s truly theirs.
 Financial assistance and member discounts are available.

 Ages: 10–14